justim/access/docs/presenters.md

 $presenter->addDependency($urlService);
 ```

-Now your presenter a reference to the URL service, but on its own nothing
+Now your presenter has a reference to the URL service, but on its own nothing
 happens.
 We need a way for the entity presenters to access this dependency.
 Dependencies are injected into the constructor of the entity presenter and are
 matched on type.